CtrlK

 Actionability

-Excellent actionability throughout — every major use case (REST URL, REST file, WebSocket, async, callback) has fully executable, copy-paste-ready Python code with correct imports and realistic parameters.
-The code examples are complete and specific, not pseudocode.
+Excellent actionability throughout — every major use case (REST URL, REST file, WebSocket, async, callback) has fully executable, copy-paste-ready Python code with correct imports and realistic examples.
+The code is complete and specific, not pseudocode.

 3 / 3